Roasted Butternut Squash makes a delicious soup!

 - Serve with a drizzle of cream, if desired.

-If soup becomes too thick, add a water to thin.
+- If soup becomes too thick, add water to thin.